gatblau/ocp_s2i_java_ansible/readme.md

 # OpenShift s2i image for Ansible

-An OpenShift s2i image with Java and Ansible.
+An OpenShift s2i image with Java, Ansible and Git.

 ## How to use the image